kchapelier/poisson-disk-sampling/README.md

 When doing multiple samplings in the same grid, it is preferable to reuse the same instance of PoissonDiskSampling instead of creating a new one for each sampling.

 ## History

+### 1.0.1 (2017-01-06) :

+- Add some checks on the points added with addPoint()
+- Implements tests
+- Add travis support

 ### 1.0.0 (2016-09-16) :